Johnson and San Diego host Pepperdine - WTOP News

 San Diego; Thursday, 9:30 p.m.
 EST

-BOTTOM LINE: San Diego plays Pepperdine after Ty-Laur Johnson scored 21 points in San Diego’s 98-70 loss to the Santa Clara Broncos.
+BOTTOM LINE: San Diego hosts Pepperdine after Ty-Laur Johnson scored 21 points in San Diego’s 98-70 loss to the Santa Clara Broncos.

-The Toreros have gone 5-4 at home.
-San Diego has a 1-1 record in games decided by less than 4 points.
+The Toreros have gone 5-4 in home games.
+San Diego is fourth in the WCC with 15.3 assists per game led by Johnson averaging 3.6.

-The Waves are 0-4 against WCC opponents.
-Pepperdine allows 75.5 points to opponents and has been outscored by 4.9 points per game.
+The Waves are 0-4 in WCC play.
+Pepperdine has a 3-10 record against opponents over .500.

-San Diego’s average of 9.1 made 3-pointers per game this season is only 0.7 more made shots on average than the 8.4 per game Pepperdine gives up.
-Pepperdine averages 70.6 points per game, 7.5 fewer points than the 78.1 San Diego allows to opponents.
+San Diego’s average of 9.1 made 3-pointers per game this season is just 0.7 more made shots on average than the 8.4 per game Pepperdine allows.
+Pepperdine averages 70.6 points per game, 7.5 fewer points than the 78.1 San Diego gives up.

-The Toreros and Waves square off Thursday for the first time in WCC play this season.

-TOP PERFORMERS: Johnson is shooting 43.8% and averaging 14.7 points for the Toreros.
-Juan Sebastian Gorosito is averaging 11.3 points over the last 10 games.

 LAST 10 GAMES: Toreros: 3-7, averaging 73.1 points, 25.7 rebounds, 14.6 assists, 8.7 steals and 2.1 blocks per game while shooting 42.9% from the field.
 Their opponents have averaged 81.6 points per game.